pxtha/cr-product/README.md

 # CR-Product

-CR-Product is a Go project with a focus on product management.
+CR-Product is a Go project with a focus on product crawling using github.com/PuerkitoBio/goquery lib.

 ## Overall Architecture